7 Publishers That Will Actually Pay You to Write Book Reviews

 As Shania would say, let’s go girls.

-As you can probably guess, Women’s Review of Books publishes reviews on books written by and about women.
-The publication is created by the Wellesley Centers for Women at Wellesley College.
+As you can probably guess, Women’s Review of Books publishes reviews on books primarily written by and about women.
+The publication was created by the Wellesley Centers for Women at Wellesley College.

 Women’s Review of Books looks for contributors who are experienced reviewers, academics or journalists.
-The pay rate for published reviews is $100.
+The pay rate for published reviews has been previously noted to be $100, but it remains unclear if it has changed, likely to due their editorial transition.

 Pay: The pay rate for published reviews is $100.